SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-performance-considerations.md

 In an SharePoint Add-in model scenario, the SharePoint Client Side Object Model (CSOM) and/or the SharePoint REST API are used to execute code.

 The major difference between the two models is server side code versus client side code.
 In the SharePoint Add-in model, because code is executed via clients there is additional network traffic which occurs.
-Minimizing the API call round trips to the SharePoint server will increase the performance of your SharePoint Add-ins, prevent API throttle limits from being hit, and reduce the amount of resources consumed by your SharePoint site.
+Minimizing the API call round trips to the SharePoint server will increase the performance of your SharePoint Add-ins, and reduce the amount of resources consumed by your SharePoint site.

+Additionally, in the SharePoint Add-in model, because code is executed via clients there could be long delays before a response is received.
+Caching data for long running operations (like the User Profile APIs) can reduce the amount of time it takes to return information or receive confirmation a process is complete.

 High Level Guidelines
 ---------------------